 2. To call such special meetings of GCBOA or the Executive Board as he shall deem necessary.

-3. To represent GCBOA in all dealings with outside agencies or persons, except for those powers specifically delegated to the Commissioner.
+3. To represent GCBOA in all dealings with outside agencies or persons, except for those powers specifically delegated to the Assignment Commissioner.

-4. To assist the Commissioner, upon request, in dealing with outside agencies or persons.
+4. To assist the Assignment Commissioner, upon request, in dealing with outside agencies or persons.

 5. To conduct with outside agencies or persons, such correspondence that is in the best interests of GCBOA, or to assign same to the Secretary.